gcruzsolano/prep/README.md

 As you complete the following your instructor will help you check them off in the markdown source:

-The first three  should have been done before you even arrived at SkilStak™.
+The first two should have been done before you even arrived at SkilStak™.
 The rest you will accomplish and go over in class, but you can work on them anytime: